czclaxton/react-timer/README.md

 ## Install and Use

-To run and edit the project, clone the project to your computer, `cd` into the project directory and follow the instructions below for your javascript pacakge manager of choice.
+To run and edit the project, clone the project to your computer, `cd` into the project directory and follow the instructions below for your javascript pacakge manager of choice